geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 ==============

 This section provides a reference for the syntax of the ECQL language.
-The full language grammar is documented in the the GeoTools `ECQL BNF definition <https://github.com/geotools/geotools/blob/main/modules/library/cql/ECQL.md>`_
+The full language grammar is documented in the GeoTools `ECQL BNF definition <https://github.com/geotools/geotools/blob/main/modules/library/cql/ECQL.md>`_

 Syntax Notes
 ------------